drummonds/bytestoneblog/content/AFP/Movements/_index.md

    E -- £25 --> C
 {{< /mermaid >}}

+This change of viewpoint from looking at multiple entities to the interactions of a single entity is conceptually a big change.
+There is a parallel with the first law of thermodynamics where energy is preserved in a closed system.
+Arguably it is this change in view point that the Northern Italian merchants made in there large trading companies that gave rise to double entry book keeping.
+In the initial diagrams each entity is regarded by itself as a single entry book keeping system.

 From now on we are only going to treat this as the accounting records of the business.
 This is one of the main tennets of double entry accounting.
 Following [Kleppmann][Kleppmann2011] each node represents an account and each edge (vector) represents a transaction.